The Confetti Tour

 The Confetti Tour was the seventh concert tour held by British girl group Little Mix, in support of their sixth studio album, Confetti (2020).
+It is the group's first tour without former member Jesy Nelson, who departed from the group in 2020, and was their last before the group went on hiatus in 2022.
 The tour began on 9 April 2022 at the SSE Arena in Belfast, and concluded on 14 May 2022 at The O2 Arena in London.
-The tour consisted of 28 sold-out shows across the United Kingdom and Ireland.
-On 27 April 2022, the group announced that the final show will be livestreamed.
+The tour consisted of 25 sold-out shows across the United Kingdom and Ireland.
 On 14 May 2022, the band live streamed their final tour date at the O2 Arena, in London titled: Little Mix: The Last Show (For Now...).

 The Confetti Tour received positive critical acclaim from critics.
-It is the group's first tour without former member Jesy Nelson, who departed from the group in 2020, and was their last before the group went on hiatus in 2022.
-The ticketing fees from the tour was distributed between two charities, the Black Minds Matter UK and Nordoff–Robbins music therapy, while some of the proceeds from ticket sales for Little Mix: The Last Show (For Now...) was donated to the Child Poverty Action Group and Choose Love.
+The ticketing fees from the tour were distributed between two charities, the Black Minds Matter UK and Nordoff–Robbins music therapy, while some of the proceeds from ticket sales for Little Mix: The Last Show (For Now...) was donated to the Child Poverty Action Group and Choose Love.

 Following Little Mix's two dates at Glasgow, the OVO Hydro Arena announced that the group now hold the records for the most dates played at the arena by a group, the highest all time ticket sales at the arena and also the "most tickets sold for a single all-seated show by a musical act" in the arena's history.